esarf/image-captioning/README.md

 The theoretical bases and motivations are detailed in our report in the file `.pdf`

+## Preview

 <img width="622" alt="Capture d’écran 2021-04-26 à 22 09 35" src="https://user-images.githubusercontent.com/55430451/116144061-293fe000-a6dc-11eb-8e43-ab7cd0491767.png">

+A little foretaste of the results of the visual attention model.